 Mediation Specialists using a Methodology that Works

-Using mediation for separation or divorce means that you are choosing a process that allows you to negotiate an outcome for both finances and parenting in an environment that is non-litigious.
+Using family mediation services for separation or divorce means that you are choosing a process that allows you to negotiate an outcome for both finances and parenting in an environment that is non-litigious.
 It does not mean you are giving up your ability to receive legal advice nor are you sacrificing your rights.